Content last updated on February 9, 2021.

 2. Segmented Web Push Notifications

-- Increases open and click rates.
+- More open and click rates

-- Improves engagement, retention, and conversions.
+- Improved engagement, conversion, and retention

 3. Recurring Web Push Notifications

 Marketers don’t need to monitor every web push campaign they send out personally.

 With recurring web push notifications, marketers and eCommerce managers can set a specific date and time to send notifications and let technology take care of the rest.
 It’s also easy to change recurring web push notification frequency—daily, weekly, monthly, or any other custom timeframe.